 Best for Scandi chic...
 Seimi bassinet, £349.99, Nordic Kids.
 In a similar vein, although without the drop-down sides, is the Seimi bassinet.
 A solid wood frame with transparent canvas sides for ease of baby gazing, it's also light enough to carry around the house.

-Best for wicker refusniks… Moba moses basket, £89.99.
-If you are set on a moses basket, then the contemporary Moba is finally about to launch.
-We featured it a while back and I still think it’s fabulous – there’s a colour for everyone.
-And it’s one of the few alternatives to traditional wicker.
+Best for wicker refusniks...
+Moba moses basket, £99.99.
+If you are set on a moses basket, then the contemporary Moba is what you're looking for.
+We featured it a while back and I still think it's fabulous - there's a colour for everyone.
+And it's one of the few alternatives to traditional wicker.
 The price includes mattress and bedding so is pretty reasonable too.

 Best for traditionalists...
 Wood Work Leylou moses basket, £420, Pure Baby.
 If you will insist on wicker, you could do a lot worse than this retro version by Wood Work.
 Love the colour contrast and the hood.

 Best for space age style...
 Cascara crib, £550, Babycotpod.
 Futuristic, egg-shaped and oh-so-shiny, the Cascara is surely best placed in a NY loft space.
 The price does include a bumper, mattress bed linen and the wooden stand, but it's still definitely a statement piece.

 Best for rocking...
 Saplings Katie crib, £99.95, Lula Sapphire.
 Sweet and simple, Saplings Katie crib can be gently swayed in the hope the motion will send baby to sleep.
 A good solution when space is at a premium as it can be folded when not in use.